OnsJannet/CyberCellCoin/README.md

 please use the following command to install Python Packages before you start
 $ pip3 install -r requirements.txt
 or you can also use pip3
-$ pip install Flask
-  pip install simple-crypt
-  pip install passlib
-  pip install flask_mysqldb #mySql must be installed, see below pip install functools pip install wtforms
+  `pip install Flask  pip install simple-crypt pip install passlib pip install flask_mysqldb #mySql must be installed, see below pip install functools pip install wtforms`

 # Dependencies
 Flask